scottjmaddox/single-pass-compiler/README.md

 - [ ] unconditional loops, continue, and break
 - [ ] output to stdout on `-o -`
 - [ ] `-g` / `--debug` option
-- [ ] write to tmp file then move into place on success?